hhejran/Portfolio/final_project_HelenHejran.md

 [Guide to Free Streaming Video Services](https://www.consumerreports.org/streaming-video-services/guide-to-free-streaming-video-services/)

 ## Method and medium
-I will use Shorthand as platform to display my story
+I will use Shorthand as platform to display my story.

-In a few paragraphs, you should document how you plan on completing your final project.
+Throughout the initial process, I will make revisions to what my story is and allow the data to reshape my story as I look more closely at it.
+Along with further looking into my data, I will see if there is additional data that I am missing and need to find to make my story complete and do further research on what has already been written regarding streaming services.
+I will make any revisions as necessary to my story and then start a storyboard to see how the story flows.
+Do I need to make it more complex or simplify it?